stepleton/cameo/aphid/README.md

 Cameo/Aphid will be ready for [use](#usage), appearing to the Apple as an empty (uninitialised) ProFile.
 The following instructions can then be ignored.

-(Technical note: The pre-built software image stores the ProFile disk image on a separate 512 MB FAT32 partition with the label `CAMEO_APHID`, which it mounts at `/usr/local/lib/cameo-aphid`.
+(Technical note: The pre-built software image stores the ProFile drive image on a separate 512 MB FAT32 partition with the label `CAMEO_APHID`, which it mounts at `/usr/local/lib/cameo-aphid`.
 Only changes to files in this directory will persist between PocketBeagle power cycles and reboots; all changes to all other